Data synchronization from MaxCompute node

 Configure the node.

-On the node editing page, configure the MaxCompute source table, the destination table for storing data, the synchronization policy, and SQL code information.
+On the node editing page, configure the MaxCompute source table, the destination table, the synchronization policy, and the SQL code.

 The configuration page contains the following sections: Hologres Target Data Source Settings (select a Data Source and a Database), MaxCompute Source Table Selection (select External Table Source as a new external table or an existing external table, and specify the External Server, MaxCompute Project, MaxCompute Schema, MaxCompute Table Name, and Filter Condition), Hologres Target Table Settings (configure the Schema, Table Name, and Table Description), Import GUC Parameter Settings (in the format of

-This section is used to configure the MaxCompute table from which data is to be synchronized.
-You configure a Hologres external table to map the MaxCompute source table data.
-The following table describes the key parameters.
+Configure the MaxCompute table from which data is synchronized.
+A Hologres external table maps the MaxCompute source table data.

 Parameter